Mini-Micro Systems

-Mini-Micro Systems, a trade magazine, was a computer industry monthly magazine published by Cahners Publishing.
+Mini-Micro Systems was a monthly computer industry trade magazine published by Cahners Publishing.

 History

 The magazine's Mini-Micro Systems title originated in 1976; previously it was named Modern Data.
 Some of their material was picked up by other computer periodicals.
 Publication of Mini-Micro ceased in 1989.

 When computer periodicals were more numerous, The New York Times noted that the 1968-originated Modern Data title benefited from both a change in title and that they successfully "homed in exclusively on the mushrooming small computer field."